Neutering is a simple operation that will stop unwanted pregnancies and benefit your cat’s overall health and wellbeing.

 Feline infectious enteritis (FIE) – this virus causes severe gastroenteritis and, in infected kittens, can often lead to death.
 Pregnant females who are infected with FIE, the virus can spread to her unborn kittens, causing them permanent brain damage.

 - When in season, unneutered females are likely to go outside more, seeking mates.
 Unneutered males are also likely to go outside and roam a lot further from home than usual.
 For both sexes, this may potentially put them in harm’s way of busy roads and other hazards they would normally otherwise avoid

 - The changes in the hormones of unneutered cats when in season may lead to increased restlessness, general stress and arousal, a decreased ability to relax and potential changes in the cat's behaviour towards humans

 - Unneutered cats may be more likely to spray indoors and outdoors

-- If your cat is used to going outside and you try to avoid unwanted mating by denying them outdoor access while they are in season, this may lead to a significant compromise to their welfare, leading to a very stressed, frustrated and unhappy cat who is desperate to go outdoors.
+- If your cat is used to going outside and you keep them inside while they are in season to avoid unwanted kittens, this may lead to a significant compromise to their welfare, leading to a very stressed, frustrated and unhappy cat who is desperate to go outdoors.